 Aperitifs come in many flavors and can complement a variety of cuisines.
-Many of the best aperitifs include gin, vermouth, or dry wine.
+Many of the best aperitifs include gin, vermouth, or a dry wine.
 There are also bitters such as Campari and Aperol that have long been used as appetite stimulants on their own.
 They can be used to make some very interesting cocktails as well.

 01 of 11